 Because the host institutions of the Society’s semi-annual meetings provide significant support, there is no registration fee.
 Also, due to McCormick’s generosity, dinner and refreshments will cost only $25/person.

 The Society is delighted to have some of the nation’s leading theologians and scientists bring their interdisciplinary scholarship to the Society for an open and critical discussion on the way the cosmos actually works and what this might mean for new ways to understand divine-human interaction.
 This meeting’s topic will focus on issues that may prove crucial to the future of the practice of religion, and that may allow scientists to observe and interpret reality in new ways that open greater understanding of the universe.

 The American Theological Society gathers as an intentionally collegial community of scholars who are engaged in the critical and creative examination of the depth and breadth of religion as it influences and is influenced by culture.

 The American Theological Society (Midwest) has convened semi-annually since the early 1920’s to present and receive scholarly papers on crucial issues of religion and culture.
 The Society meets twice a year–on the last Friday of April and the last Friday of October–in greater Chicago at colleges, seminaries and universities.
-The Society has often reached beyond its local members to invite international scholars and others from across the United States to present papers and to participate in its semi-annual meetings.
-At the same time, the Society calls attention to the work of local scholars whose theological thinking about religious phenomena has shaped their lives and their scholarship.
+The Society has often reached beyond its members to invite international scholars and others from across the United States to present papers and to participate in its semi-annual meetings.
+At the same time, the Society calls attention to the work of members whose theological thinking about religious phenomena has shaped their lives and scholarship.
 The Society is a community of scholars who speak and listen to one another.